 Genre-blending and genre-bending at best, the band takes a bold trajectory that not many artists have succeeded in.
 The electronica influence is overwhelmingly prominent, exhibiting auditory flashes of everything from gritty, modern trap to synthy Euro-trance.
 Accompanied by Grimes’ heavenly melodies, “nihilist blues” is as electronic and neon as it gets, while “ouch” is a grand amalgamation of rhythms that resemble a trap and breakbeat crossover.
 Sykes’ passion for electronic music has always existed; you could say this was his dream come true or even the final form of his early electronic project, Olisaurus.

 Amo is an oddly nuanced album, and there will be negative reception without a doubt.
-For one, it is like a side project between Sykes and keyboardist Jordan Fish, leaving little space for the rest of the band members.
-That’s the Spirit was a divisive upheaval, but amo smooths out the edges and transcends the sound even further to not only sell out stadiums but also to find a medium that allows them to explore new avenues and new fans.
+For one, it’s like a side project between Sykes and keyboardist Jordan Fish, leaving little space for the rest of the band members.
+That’s the Spirit was a divisive upheaval, but amo smooths out the edges and transcends the sound even further to not only sell out stadiums but also to find a medium that allows them to explore new avenues and fans.
 They relentlessly take on new experiments and adapt relatively as trends come and go, generating mixed reactions.
 It’s an endless cycle of fueling hate and taking that energy to great heights.
-Amo is a product of that cyclical phenomenon–and proof that they have always been ahead of the curve.
+Amo is a product of that cyclical phenomenon—and definite proof that they’ve always been ahead of the curve.